Enforcement of a Child Support Order

 If the obligor parent leaves the state in an attempt to avoid paying child support, the Child Support Division of the Office of Attorney General can work with the state where the obligor parent currently resides to recover support payments.Speak to an Experienced Dallas Child-Support Lawyer

 The courts often issue child-support orders to ensure that parties who share custody of a child receive adequate financial assistance, and, when parties fail to comply with such orders, it often harms the children involved.
 If you need help with the enforcement of a child-support order, you should speak to an attorney about your options.
 The Dallas lawyers of McClure Law Group can advise you of your rights, and aid you in pursuing the best legal outcome possible under the facts of your case.
-Our main office is in Dallas, and we are available to meet by appointment at our Collin-County office in Plano.
 We frequently represent parties in child-support matters in Dallas, Frisco, Irving, McKinney, Richardson, Fort Worth, Rockwall, and Garland.
 We also present people in family law matters in cities in Dallas, Denton, Rockwall, Collin, Tarrant, and Grayson Counties.
 You can contact us via our online form or by calling 214.692.8200 to set up a meeting.